List of Star Wars prequel trilogy characters: Obi-Wan Kenobi

 Obi-Wan Kenobi is a Jedi Master and former student of Qui-Gon Jinn whose training is completed by Master Yoda.
 Kenobi trains Anakin Skywalker to be a Jedi per his former master's dying wish.
 The two form an extremely close friendship despite Skywalker's penchant for breaking the rules.
+Obi-Wan confronts Anakin on the volcanic planet Mustafar after discovering that Anakin has fallen to the dark side.
+Obi-Wan leaves Anakin for dead, unaware that he survived the battle.
+He retreats to Tatooine after the Jedi are wiped out.

 The character was portrayed by Ewan McGregor in all three films.

 Padmé Amidala

-Padmé Amidala served as the queen and later senator for Naboo.
-She secretly marries Anakin Skywalker, and following his turn to the Dark Side, she dies in childbirth with twins- Luke and Leia.
+Padmé Amidala served as the queen of Naboo, elected to the position at the age of fourteen.
+After leading her people to freedom following the Invasion of Naboo, she is elected as the planet's senator once her term as queen expires.
+She secretly marries Anakin Skywalker, and following his turn to the dark side, she dies in childbirth with twins- Luke and Leia.

 The character was portrayed by Natalie Portman in all three films.

 Anakin Skywalker / Darth Vader

 Anakin Skywalker is a powerful Jedi Knight believed by some to be the "Chosen One" who will bring balance to the Force.
 While headstrong, he forms a close friendship with his mentor Obi-Wan Kenobi.
-Skywalker descends towards the Dark Side of the Force after his mother is killed by Tusken Raiders, and he begins having dreams that something similar will happen to Padmé, whom he secretly married.
+Skywalker descends towards the dark side of the Force after his mother is killed by Tusken Raiders, and he begins having dreams that something similar will happen to Padmé, whom he secretly married.
 Skywalker is manipulated by Palpatine (actually the Sith Lord, Darth Sidious) into becoming his apprentice, Darth Vader.

 The character was portrayed as a child by Jake Lloyd in The Phantom Menace, and as a young man by Hayden Christensen in Attack of the Clones and Revenge of the Sith.
 James Earl Jones returned to voice Darth Vader once the character is entombed in the life support suit following the duel on Mustafar.

 Palpatine / Darth Sidious

-Sheev Palpatine is a senator from Naboo who ascends to become the Chancellor of the Republic following the vote of no confidence in Chancellor Valorum during the Naboo crisis.
+Palpatine is a senator from Naboo who ascends to become the Chancellor of the Republic following the vote of no confidence in Chancellor Valorum during the Naboo crisis.
 However, his true identity is the Sith Lord called Darth Sidious.
 As both Chancellor of the Republic and master to Count Dooku (leader of the Separatist factions), Palpatine puppeteers a never-ending war between the two factions to consolidate power.
 When Anakin Skywalker and the Jedi discover his true identity, Palpatine successfully manipulates Anakin into becoming his apprentice, but not before becoming heavily deformed by Mace Windu.
-Palpatine uses the attack to declare himself Emperor and reorganize the Republic under his imperial rule.
+Palpatine uses the attack to declare himself Emperor and reorganize the Republic into the Galactic Empire.

 The character was portrayed by Ian McDiarmid, reprising his role from the original trilogy.